Hereford Cathedral School: Combined Cadet Force

 The school operates a Combined Cadet Force composed of Royal Navy, Army and Royal Air Force sections.
 It is the second oldest school CCF in the country.
 Recently the organization has had notable success in the CCF (Army) March and Shoot.
 The unit is currently commanded by Sqn Ldr A D Howell.

 The last Biennial Inspection was on 8 May 2014.
 The inspecting officer was Col Seal, who is the Deputy Commander of 143 Brigade.

 Chamber Choir

 The Hereford Cathedral School Chamber Choir tours internationally and has won a number of awards.

-Old Herefordians
+Notable alumni

 Upon leaving the school former pupils and staff are referred to as Old Herefordians (OH) and become members of the Old Herefordians Club.
 This entitles them to wear the colours of the Old Herefordians Club (navy blue, yellow and white).